 What are the gastrointestinal symptoms of cystic fibrosis?

-The gastrointestinal symptoms of cystic fibrosis are due to mucus clogging up the ducts and enzymes aren't able to break down foods:
+Due to mucus clogging up the ducts and enzymes aren’t able to break down foods:

 - meconium ileus (in newborns)